-According to “protective” mothers and their legal and psychological advocates, all of whom spoke at the Battered Mothers Custody Conference in Albany in May, this crisis has only deepened.
+According to “protective” mothers and their legal and psychological advocates, who spoke at the Battered Mothers Custody Conference in Albany in May, this crisis has only deepened.
 If a battered mother is involved in a custody dispute, her lawyer must, in good conscience, advise her not to mention domestic violence; if she does, chances are she will lose custody.
 And, if she knows that her child is also being psychologically terrorized, beaten, and perhaps sexually abused, she will almost definitely lose custody if she dares mention this.
-She will be seen as a “parental alienator,” as a vindictive and crazy liar.
+She will be seen as a “parental alienator,” a vindictive and crazy liar.

 Let’s think of this as Catch-23 and Catch-24.

 British filmmaker, Rachel Lewis, is currently working on a film about battered American mothers who have lost custody of their children.
 The on-screen testimonies are riveting and heartbreaking.
-You may see the trailer here and, if you are as moved and impressed by it as I was, you may contribute to her efforts to complete this film in time to enter it in the Sundance Competition later this year.
+You may see the trailer here, and if you are as moved and impressed by it as I was, you may contribute to her efforts to complete this film in time to enter it in the Sundance Competition later this year.

 Many of these mothers suffer from complex post-traumatic symptoms and have, in effect, been “disabled” or wounded by their experiences both within a violent marriage and within a misogynistic court system.
 Under pressure, they are often not their own best advocates.
-Think about how a normal, protective mother might respond to blistering, public allegations that she is the abusive parent, that she has maligned the abuser and does not deserve custody of the very child she has raised and is trying to protect.
+Think about how a normal, protective mother might respond to blistering, public allegations that she is the abusive parent, that she has maligned the abuser and does not deserve custody of the child she has raised and is trying to protect.

-According to New Jersey lawyer and long-time advocate for mothers and children, Toby Kleinman, even after the earliest American domestic violence statutes were enacted, many American judges “came to it with prejudice.
+According to New Jersey lawyer and long-time advocate for mothers and children Toby Kleinman, even after the earliest American domestic violence statutes were enacted, many American judges “came to it with prejudice.
 They sometimes believed that a wife provoked violence and that provoked violence was okay.
-They believed that violent men could change, and that they could recognize which men were violent.
-They thought that a temporary restraining order or an anger management class would solve the problem.
+They believed that violent men could change and that they could recognize which men were violent.
+They thought a temporary restraining order or an anger management class would solve the problem.
 They also did not believe women.”